eldoyle/PythonIntro/_episodes/07-Conditionals.md

 > * In general, an `else` statement is not required for if/elif code blocks.
 If an `else` is present, code underneath the
 > `else` statement will only be executed if none of the preceding `if` or `elif` statements are true.
 > * If you wish to check multiple conditions that are not alternatives to each other (i.e. each statement should be checked
-> regardless of the previous statement) you may stack up multiple if statments.  **If you use if/if , each `if` statement will
+> regardless of the previous statement) you may stack up multiple if statements.  **If you use if/if , each `if` statement will
 > be checked for truth**.
 {: .callout}